Swapnull/swapnull.github.io/source/about.md

 ## Now

 - Studying MSc Computer Science (Artificial Intelligence) at University of Nottingham
-- Attempting to streamline my life by using APIs to give me the useful data
+- Trying to contribute to some open source projects
 - Experimenting with many languages and frameworks
 - Training hard to get fit for the 2017 Triathlon Season